jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/test-in-github-actions.md

 ### 2. Modify the Prisma schema

-For the purpose of this how to, we'll use the `UserExample` model that comes with the Redwood app.
+For the purpose of this how to, we'll use the `UserExample` model that comes with the Cedar app.
 We'll also change the database to Postgres since that's what we'll be using in our GitHub Actions.

 :::note Make sure you have a Postgres instance ready to use

 Here's a handy guide for how to [set it up locally](../local-postgres-setup).
-We'll need the connection string so our Redwood app knows where to store the data
+We'll need the connection string so our Cedar app knows where to store the data

 :::